figante/multi-lorentzian/README.md

 and compute the derived model of these two on the basis of the model fitted to
 PS1, PS2, RE and IM.

+The .xcm files provided have many comments explaining what they do at each step

 See for [Mendez et al. 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.527.9405M/abstract) for details

 Download the .tar.gz file with all the data and .xcm files for the example